KikePinnaple90/cash-out/Cash_Out_V1_Scope_v0.3.md

 ## 1. Executive Summary

 > 💡 **In a nutshell:** Cash Out lets Punters settle pending Bets early — at any point between Bet placement and event settlement — at a price calculated from current market odds.
-The feature is platform-agnostic and ships across three surfaces: a customer-facing widget, a back-office configuration tool, and unified liability reporting for Trading.
+The feature is platform-agnostic and ships across three surfaces: a customer-facing widget, a back-office configuration tool, and liability reporting for Trading.

-The initiative delivers Cash Out as a complete feature: a customer-facing widget on the sportsbook web site, a back-office configuration tool (templates, sport / league enablement, customer-group rules), and unified trading liability reporting that updates in real time on every cashed-out Bet.
+The initiative delivers Cash Out as a complete feature: a customer-facing widget on the sportsbook web site, a back-office configuration tool (templates, sport / league enablement, customer-group rules), and trading liability reporting that updates in real time on every cashed-out Bet.
 The cashout offer reuses the existing decimal-odds and market-margin pricing logic — no new settlement or wallet rules are introduced.
-The same configuration, the same formula, and the same reporting flow apply to every Bet regardless of when it was placed or when it is cashed out. **V1 covers Moneyline 2-way and 3-way, Spread, and Totals.** Handling for line moves on Spread / Totals is a named open item (§6.2) — Trading selects between current-line alt-pricing from the odds feed or suspending cashout when the main line has moved.
+The same configuration, the same formula, and the same reporting flow apply to every Bet regardless of when it was placed or when it is cashed out.
 **Expected outcome:**

 - 📈 **Handle lift on enabled sports / leagues** — driven by retention of pending wagers and reduced abandonment _(baseline TBD — Analytics to provide)_